-\$38 Provides an emergency food pack for a family in Timor-Leste who are struggling during the COVID-19 pandemic.

-\$250 Funds a school fee scholarship for one year, educating a student from a very poor village in Cambodia.

-\$1,500 Funds a teacher's salary in a village school for one year.

-\$5,000 Funds a construction of a house for a family living in poverty.

-\$15,000 Funds a complete water project for a community in Timor-Lesté.

-Our Commitment

-We will continue

-to stand with people living in the margins of our global community most affected by poverty, disaster and injustice.

-We will help

-where help is needed, regardless of the recipient's religion, ethnicity or culture.

-We will respect

-our supporters' faith and spread our transformative work with an Ignatian spirit that sees God in all things.

-We will manage

-all gifts with financial acumen and rigorously assess our work on the ground to make the greatest impact.

-We will share

-the stories of change and joy your gifts make possible.
+\$100 Provides a dry ration pack for five families in India who are struggling during the COVID-19 pandemic. \$250 Funds a school fee scholarship for one year, educating a student from a very poor village in Cambodia. \$1,000 Funds a teacher's salary in a village school. \$5,000 Funds a construction of a house for a family living in poverty. \$15,000 Funds a complete water project for a community in Timor-Lesté.
+Our Commitment We will continue to stand with people living in the margins of our global community most affected by poverty, disaster and injustice.
+We will help where help is needed, regardless of the recipient's religion, ethnicity or culture.
+We will respect our supporters' faith and spread our transformative work with an Ignatian spirit that sees God in all things.
+We will manage all gifts with financial acumen and rigorously assess our work on the ground to make the greatest impact.
+We will share the stories of change and joy your gifts make possible.